 Kirsty Bilski MA, MA, MBACP (Accred.)
 FHEA

 COVID-19 NOTICE - Please be aware that during our current COVID-19 challenges I am no longer seeing clients for face to face counselling.
-However, I AM CONTINUING TO OFFER TELEPHONE & ONLINE COUNSELLING to Adults and young people.
+However, I am continuing to offer online or telephone counselling to Adults and young people.
 I will follow best practice guidance and offer face to face sessions again as soon as possible.
 I am also working with young people online over the age of 12 years.
 Please feel free to contact me for details, I look forward to hearing from you.

 I offer a gentle approach which pays close attention to your individual story, allowing you to explore your difficulties whilst experiencing sensitivity, respect and valuing.
-Counselling involves a process of engaging in talking together in a comfortable and private environment where you will begin to unravel your story and to make sense of your difficulties over time.
+Counselling involves a process of engaging in talking together in a comfortable and private environment where you will begin to unravel your story and to make sense of your difficulties.

-The option to work creatively is also available for those who may choose to work this way, making use of art materials, clay and creative techniques including Sandtray and countless miniature objects.
-Sandtray is a powerful way of exploring your world which can lead to a deeper level of personal awareness which can't always be achieved through other approaches and is a well respected process for children, young people and adults.
+When working face to face, I offer the opportunity to embark on therapy using creative techniques, making use of art materials, clay and creative techniques including Sandtray and countless miniature objects.
+Sandtray is a powerful way of exploring your world which can lead to a deep level of personal awareness and emotional growth.
+This is a well respected approach to therapy which is suitable for young people and adults.

-I have an Advanced Diploma in Integrative Counselling which was achieved at the Iron Mill Institute (Now The Iron Mill College) in Exeter, which was a BACP accredited qualification.
-Following this I obtained an MA in Counselling Children & Young People and an MA in Consultative Supervision.
-I am currently studying towards a PhD (Doctorate) with the University of South Wales.
+My therapeutic work is underpinned by many years of academic study, I achieved an Advanced Diploma in Integrative Counselling (BACP accredited) which was achieved at the Iron Mill Institute ( The Iron Mill College) in Exeter.
+Following this I obtained an MA in Counselling Children & Young People and a further MA in Consultative Supervision.
+I am currently in the final writing up stages of completing a PhD (Doctorate) with the University of South Wales.
+I also enjoy educating the next generation of counsellors through an array of CPCAB training qualifications available at The Way Forward Centre, Swansea.

 Please explore my counselling websites www.kirstybilski.co.uk and also www.thewayforwardcentre.com for a fuller explanation of my experience, training and theoretical approach.